These are Stephen Bamford's notes on the|

 1986.
 A roll cage was fitted, a new crank & rods put on order from Allen's but due to broken promises the season started without these parts & inevitably, as happens, on one the owners rare drives at Prescott, a rod came out of the side of the block (2 I think - CA).

-A poor year followed as Steve Bamford broke his foot, best result of the year was at Brands Hatch, 8th on the grid after practice with many problems, eventually going on to win.
+A poor year followed as Stephen Bamford broke his foot, best result of the year was at Brands Hatch, 8th on the grid after practice with many problems, eventually going on to win.

-The new crank was fitted for Oulton which was made incorrectly & had to made again.
+The new crank was fitted for Oulton which was made incorrectly & had to be made again.
+(Engine built by Jack & Guy Moss this time CA)

-Opposition from Peter Riley (ex works BMC & Ford rally driver) in the Ex John Reed DB2/4 Mk1, also prepared by Four Ashes.
+Opposition from Peter Riley (ex works BMC & Ford rally driver) in the Ex John Reed DB2/4 Mk1 UWL333, also prepared by Four Ashes.

 All along the car has been used for development to make customers road cars more reliable, etc. & all new parts were designed to be used in conjunction with existing parts so that they could be interchanged.